itai421/logic-validator/README.md

 Events are considered valid if:

  * The start date is before the end date.
- * The invitations number is less than max invitations number (which is 600).
+ * The invitations number is less than max invitations number ( which is 600 ).

-without using *logic-validator* your validation function would probably look something like this:
+Without using *logic-validator* your validation function would probably look something like this:

 ```javascript
     function validate(event) {